Anselm Kiefer: Personal life and career

 In 1971 Kiefer moved to Hornbach (Walldürn) and established a studio.
 He remained in the Neckar-Odenwald-Kreis until 1992; his output during this first creative time is known as The German Years.
 In 1992 he relocated to France.

 Kiefer left his first wife and children in Germany on his move to Barjac in 1992.
 From 2008 he lived in Paris, in a large house in the Marais district, with his second wife, the Austrian photographer Renate Graf, and their two children.
 Kiefer and Graf divorced in 2014.

 In 2017, Kiefer was ranked one of the richest 1,001 individuals and families in Germany by the monthly business publication Manager Magazin.

+Kiefer is the subject of the 3D documentary film Anselm (2023), directed by Wim Wenders.

 Artistic process

 Generally, Kiefer attributes traditional mythology, books, and libraries as his main subjects and sources of inspiration.
 In his middle years, his inspiration came from literary figures, namely Paul Celan and Ingeborg Bachmann.
 His later works incorporate themes from Judeo-Christian, ancient Egyptian, and Oriental cultures, which he combines with other motifs.
 Cosmogony is also a large focus in his works.
 In all, Kiefer searches for the meaning of existence and "representation of the incomprehensible and the non-representational."